shashreesamuel/shashree_samuel_v1/README.md

 ### Upcoming fixes

-- [ ] Make one of the icons on the card clickable to allow for redirection to the project.
+- [x] Make one of the icons on the card clickable to allow for redirection to the project.

+- [  ] Add in a json file to dynamically generate the information.